-The time synchronization over 1588 has been established as an IEEE standard since 2008 and is already used in various areas.
-Until now, the use of this standard has always been associated with exotic hardware, i.e. the implementation of network adapters in various FPGAs or embedded controllers.
+Time synchronization via 1588 has been established as an IEEE standard since 2008 and is already used in a wide variety of areas.
+Until now, the use of this standard was always associated with exotic hardware, i.e. with implementations of network adapters in various FPGAs or embedded controllers.
 With the introduction of the Intel network chip families Intel I21x and Intel I35x, this standard is now available for the consumer market.
 This lays the foundation for new projects based on consumer hardware.

 A number of commercially available IEEE 1588 implementations are available for software implementation.
-The American LXI Consortium even provides a virtually free implementation of the standard (membership fees only).
-The German company TSEP developed this IEEE 1588 implementation in cooperation with the LXI consortium.
+The American LXI consortium even provides a virtually free implementation of the standard (only membership fees apply).
+The German company TSEP has developed this IEEE 1588 implementation in cooperation with the LXI consortium.
 TSEP also distributes a paid version especially for companies that are not interested in LXI membership.

-The basic question for every IEEE 1588 project is with what accuracy the time synchronization must be done.
+The fundamental question that arises in every IEEE 1588 project is the accuracy with which the time synchronization must take place.
 The achievable accuracy usually depends on the hardware used, the topology and the control algorithm used.
-Modern IEEE 1588 implementations have the possibility to define different control algorithms and to exchange them easily.
+Modern IEEE 1588 implementations have the option of defining different control algorithms and simply exchanging them.
 TSEP has also defined the control algorithm as an independent module with defined interfaces.
-Thus, the user can easily define his own algorithm and integrate and test it in the system.
+This means that the user can easily define their own algorithm and integrate and test it in the system.

-If, for example, IEEE 1588 is used for the synchronization of WLAN loudspeakers, the human ear is the unit of measurement for accuracy.
-The human auditory system can detect delay differences of 10 µs or more.
-Therefore, the achieved accuracy for the synchronization of the WLAN loudspeakers must be less than 10 µs.
+If IEEE 1588 is used, for example, for the synchronization of WLAN loudspeakers, the human ear is the unit of measurement for accuracy.
+The human ear can detect differences in propagation time from 10 µs.
+Therefore, the accuracy achieved for the synchronization of the WLAN speakers must be less than 10 µs.

 The IEEE 1588 control algorithm

-IEEE 1588 tries to synchronize several free running clocks.
-Each of these clocks is usually implemented as a counter that increments its counter with a given frequency.
-Based on the frequency and the counter reading, the current time can now be derived at any time.
-Since it is technically not possible to have identical frequencies generated by several oscillators, the frequency must be readjusted.
-Since it is technically much easier to manipulate the counter cycle, it is changed.
-This adjustment must be made using a control algorithm, since the adjustments are subject to various interferences.
-In addition, however, disturbances that may occur during transport must also be taken into account.
-Since each IEEE 1588 implementation is based on its own hardware and hardware topology, “the general control algorithm” cannot exist.
+IEEE 1588 attempts to synchronize several free-running clocks.
+Each of these clocks is usually implemented as a counter that increments its counter at a specified frequency.
+Based on the frequency and the counter reading, the current time can be derived at any time.
+As it is not technically possible to have several oscillators generate identical frequencies, the frequency must be readjusted.
+As it is technically much easier to manipulate the counter cycle, this is changed.
+This adjustment must be made using a control algorithm, as the adjustments are subject to various disturbances.
+In addition, disturbances that may occur in the transport path must also be taken into account.
+As each IEEE 1588 implementation is based on its own hardware and hardware topology, there can be no such thing as a “general control algorithm”.

 In principle, the algorithms can be divided into two groups.
-The first group is rather based on simple algorithms, which usually concentrate only on determining the error in the frequency of the own clock from the determined time difference between master and slave (also called MeanPathDelay).
-This type of algorithm is independent of the hardware topology used and provides useful results.
-The free LinuxPTP implementation and the TSEP implementation each contain such an algorithm by default.
+The first group tends to be based on simple algorithms that generally only concentrate on determining the error in the frequency of their own clock from the determined time difference between master and slave (also known as MeanPathDelay).
+This type of algorithm is independent of the hardware topology used and provides quite useful results.
+The free LinuxPTP implementation and the TSEP implementation each contain such an algorithm as standard.

-The second group are algorithms that try to identify the errors in the system and include them in the calculation of the error of their own frequency.
-These algorithms only make sense if the hardware used and the topology to be expected are known.
+The second group are algorithms that try to determine the errors in the system and include them in the calculation of the error of their own frequency.
+These algorithms are only useful if the hardware used and the expected topology are known.
 The error models can then be created and used on the basis of the hardware used.
-Kalman filters are particularly suitable for this type of control algorithm, as they can be modeled specifically for the problem in question.
+Kalman filters, which can be modeled specifically for the corresponding problem, are particularly suitable for this type of control algorithm.

 Each control algorithm contains at least two states.
-In the first state, the offset between master and slave (MeanPathDelay) is so large that the algorithm cannot close this gap in an acceptable control time.
-In this state, the time received from the master is taken directly as its own slave time without correction, in the hope that the MeanPathDelay value determined in the next synchronization interval is significantly smaller.
+In the first state, the offset between the master and slave (MeanPathDelay) is so large that the algorithm cannot close this gap in an acceptable control time.
+In this state, the time received from the master is adopted directly as the slave time without correction in the hope that the MeanPathDelay value determined in the next synchronization interval is significantly smaller.
 This state is maintained until an acceptable MeanPathDelay is reached.
 This state is the default state after starting the clock or if synchronization is lost due to problems.
-In the second state, the actual control algorithm then takes effect, which tries to determine the correction values of its own clock and approximate its own time as closely as possible to the master clock time.
+In the second state, the actual control algorithm takes effect, which attempts to determine the correction values of its own clock and to approximate its own time as closely as possible to the master time.

 Simple IEEE 1588 control algorithms

-As already mentioned, these types of algorithms are designed to determine only the correction value of your own watch based on the MeanPathDelay determined.
-An error model of one’s own does not come to bear here, or only sparsely.
+As already mentioned, these types of algorithms are designed to determine only the correction value of the individual clock based on the determined MeanPathDelay.
+A separate error model is not used here, or only to a limited extent.
 This type of algorithm is relatively simple and can be used independently of the hardware.

-Based on the standard control algorithm of the TSEP IEEE 1588 implementation, the mode of operation of such an algorithm shall be illustrated.
-In the first step, this simple control algorithm tries not to include invalid or wrong MeanPathDelays in the control.
+Based on the standard control algorithm of the TSEP IEEE 1588 implementation, the operation of such an algorithm will be illustrated.
+In the first step, this simple control algorithm attempts not to include invalid or incorrect MeanPathDelays in the control.
 The IEEE 1588 implementation discussed here is based on Intel network chips of the I21x family.
-They use the Gigabit Ethernet according to IEEE standard 802.3.
-This type of network system is not deterministic, every participant can access the network at any time.
+These use Gigabit Ethernet in accordance with IEEE standard 802.3.
+This type of network system is not deterministic; any participant can access the network at any time.
 Access is organized via packet collisions.
 This can result in packets being transmitted much later than is actually assumed.
 This delay does not appear in the transmitted data packets.
-In order to protect the control algorithms from these false and thus interfering data, the control algorithm tries to detect these false data packets and not to include them in the control algorithm.
+In order to protect the control algorithms from this incorrect and therefore disruptive data, the control algorithm attempts to detect these incorrect data packets and not include them in the control algorithm.

-Figure 1: Wrong MeanPathDelay due to network delays
+Figure 1: Incorrect MeanPathDelay due to network delays

-The diagram above shows such a wrong packet, which was subsequently included in the control algorithm and then had to be compensated.
-These false data can be recognized by the significantly increased MeanPathDelay.
-To detect these false MeanPathDelays, the standard deviation of the MeanPathDelay is calculated:
+The diagram above shows such an incorrect packet, which was subsequently included in the control algorithm and then had to be compensated.
+This incorrect data can be recognized by the significantly increased MeanPathDelay.
+To detect these incorrect MeanPathDelays, the standard deviation of the MeanPathDelay is calculated:

-Figure 2: Calculation of the standard softening MeanPathDelay
+Figure 2: Calculation of the standard deviation MeanPathDelay

-If a new MeanPathDelay clearly exceeds the calculated standard deviation, it will not be used for further processing.
+If a new MeanPathDelay significantly exceeds the calculated standard deviation, it is not used for further processing.

-In the next step, an attempt is made to calculate the correction of your own clock from the calculated MeanPathDelay.
-For this the deviation of the slave from the master, which was determined via the MeanpathDelay algorithm, is shifted to the frequency of the own counter (clock).
-In the first step, the error of the own clock is calculated for each counter step:
+In the next step, an attempt is made to calculate the correction of the slave’s own clock from the calculated MeanPathDelay.
+To do this, the deviation of the slave from the master, which was determined using the MeanPathDelay algorithm, is converted to the frequency of the slave’s own counter (clock).
+In the first step, the error of the slave’s own clock is calculated per counter step:

-Figure 3: Calculation of the internal clock error
+Figure 3: Calculation of the error of the internal clock

 The Intel I21x can vary the time after which its own counter is incremented (every 8 ns) within certain limits.
 The error per counter increment is programmed into the hardware by the algorithm (according to the above formula).

-Such simple control algorithms always cause the system to oscillate, since the control algorithm uses the correction value accordingly depending on the error determined.
-To avoid such an oscillation, the TSEP IEEE 1588 control algorithm considers the first derivative of the MeanPathDelay.
+With such simple control algorithms, the system repeatedly oscillates, as the control algorithm applies the correction value accordingly depending on the error detected.
+To avoid such oscillation, the TSEP IEEE 1588 control algorithm considers the 1st derivative of the MeanPathDelay.

 Complex IEEE 1588 control algorithms

-If, however, error models and hardware topologies are to be dealt with, other approaches must be used.
-Kalman filters (or Kalman Bucy Stratonovich filters) can be used for such problems.
-The Kalman filter is named after its discoverers Rudolf E. Kálmán, Richard S. Bucy and Ruslan L. Stratonovich, who discovered the method independently or made significant contributions to it.
+However, if error models and hardware topologies are to be considered, other approaches must be used.
+Kalman filters (or Kalman-Bucy-Stratonovich filters) can be used for such problems.
+The Kalman filter is named after its discoverers Rudolf E. Kálmán, Richard S. Bucy and Ruslan L. Stratonovich, who independently discovered the method or made significant contributions to it.
 The Kalman filter is used to reduce errors in real measured values and to provide estimates for non-measurable system variables.
 The prerequisite for this is that the necessary values can be described by a mathematical model.
-The special feature of the filter [3] presented by Kálmán in 1960 is its special mathematical structure, which enables its use in real-time systems in various technical areas.
-This includes the use in electronic control loops in communication systems.
-Within the framework of mathematical estimation theory one also speaks of a Bavarian minimum variance estimator for linear stochastic systems in state space representation.
+The special feature of the filter presented by Kálmán in 1960 [3] is its special mathematical structure, which enables it to be used in real-time systems in various technical areas.
+This includes its use in electronic control loops in communication systems.
+In the context of mathematical estimation theory, one also speaks of a Bayesian minimum variance estimator for linear stochastic systems in state space representation.

-The Kalman filter tries to include error models in the estimation of the actual correction value.
-In the first approach it is necessary to estimate the error sources within an IEEE 1588 realization.
+The Kalman filter attempts to incorporate error models into the estimation of the actual correction value.
+In the first approach, it is necessary to be able to estimate the error sources within an IEEE 1588 realization.

 Stability of the oscillator within the Intel I21x network chips

-An error size in an IEEE 1588 implementation is the stability of the internal counter used.
+One error variable in an IEEE 1588 implementation is the stability of the internal counter used.
 The current time is derived from an internal counter.
-The clock rate used to increment the counter is derived from an oscillator or other source.
-For the Intel I21x and I35x network chips, this is derived from the Ethernet clock used, i.e. 125 MHz.
+The clock with which the counter is incremented is derived from an oscillator or another source.
+With the Intel network chips I21x and I35x, this is derived from the Ethernet clock used, i.e. 125 MHz.

 Figure 5: Measurement setup with Omicron Grandmaster Clock

-In order to get an overview of the stability of this clock, measurements were made in the TSEP laboratory (see picture above).
+In order to get an overview of the stability of this clock, measurements were carried out in the TSEP laboratory (see image above).
 Several computer boards and PC plug-in cards with the corresponding network chips were measured.
 For this purpose, the internal clock on the network chips was operated with a constant adjustment over several hours.
 A pps signal (pulse per second) was programmed on the GPIO of the Intel network chip and measured with a corresponding oscilloscope.
-An Omicron Grandmaster Clock was used as the Grandmaster Clock.
+An Omicron Grandmaster Clock was used as the grandmaster clock.

-The diagram above shows the difference of the period duration of the pps signal.
-In this diagram it can be seen that the error of the clock is grouped around the middle position.
-The measurement shows that the error moves at about +/- 2000 ns.
-Based on the 125 MHz clock rate of the clock, there is one error per clock rate/increment of the clock from:
+The diagram above shows the difference in the period duration of the pps signal.
+In this diagram you can see that the error of the clock is grouped around the center position.
+The measurement shows that the error is around +/- 2000 ns.
+Based on the 125 MHz clock of the clock, this results in an error per clock pulse/increment of the clock of:

 2000 ns / 125 MHz = 16 x 10-15 sec

-This error size could also be measured with other Intel 21x network cards or embedded computers with Intel I21x.
+This error value could also be measured with other Intel 21x network cards or embedded computers with Intel I21x.

 Another point is the temperature stability of the internal clock of the Intel I21x chips.
-For this purpose, the ambient temperature of the network chip was varied.
-The following two diagrams show the error at the corner temperatures for the chip.
+The ambient temperature of the network chip was varied for this purpose.
+Below are two diagrams showing the error in the corner temperatures for the chip.

 Figure 7: Error distribution of cooled network chip